Sopra-Steria-Norge-Kubernetes/OpenShift/docs/OpenShift Tenants/Tenant features/networkpolicy.md

 ## What is a Network Policy?

 In OpenShift, network policies are specifications that define how pods within a namespace are allowed to communicate with each other and with other network endpoints.
-Network policies enable you to control the traffic flow at the IP address or port level, thereby enhancing security and isolating different parts of your application.
+Network policies enable you to control the traffic flow at the IP address or port level, enhancing security and isolating different parts of your application.

 ## How to configure a Network Policy